report first published in 2007, but still

 are beginning a major update of the website.

-is five years since we first launched UV Guide UK.
+is nine years since we first launched UV Guide UK.

 We never expected it to be so popular - since our

-we get up to 100 a day, from an astonishing 103
+we get about 50 a day, from an astonishing 103

 2005, however, there have been some fascinating